TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *file storage*

         File storage in TYPO3 manages the organization and storage of files and media resources.
-Other systems refer to this with a term like "asset storage".
+Other systems may refer to this as "asset storage".

     ..  _fileadmin:
     -   *fileadmin*

-        The :file:`fileadmin` area is a special folder in the TYPO3 backend where files and media resources are managed.
-This is the default name of file storages since TYPO3 versions, but can be customized.
+        The :file:`fileadmin` area is a special folder in the TYPO3 backend for files and media resources.
+This has been the default name of the file storage since TYPO3 versions, but can be customized.

     ..  _filelist:
     -   *Filelist*

         The :t3ext:`filelist` is a module in the TYPO3 backend used for displaying and managing files and media resources.
-It displays contents of all configured file storages.
-When referencing files from content elements, a popup window will also display the filelist in the backend.
+It displays the content of all configured file storage.
+When referencing files from content elements, a popup window will display the filelist in the backend.

     ..  _flash-message:
     -   *Flash Message*